carlosh-dev/social-media-feed-ts/README.md

-# social-media-feed-ts
-Social Media Feed Project using TypeScript
+# Social Media Feed with ReactJS and TypeScript

+Project developed during studies at Ignite from Rocketseat using ReactJS with focus in Typescript foundations. 🚀

+#KeepLearning